Faithlife/CodingGuidelines/sections/gitattributes.md

 * If there were changes, add the CRLF to LF commit ID to a `.git-blame-ignore-revs` file at the root of your repository.
   * `git rev-parse HEAD >> .git-blame-ignore-revs`
   * `git add -A && git commit -m "Ignore CRLF to LF for git blame."`
-* If you haven’t already, ensure that `git blame` ignores the commit IDs in the file:
+* Tell `git blame` to ignore the commit IDs in the file:
-  * `git config --global blame.ignoreRevsFile .git-blame-ignore-revs`
+  * `git config blame.ignoreRevsFile .git-blame-ignore-revs`